SaveCW/.github/profile/README_EN.md

 If you have any ideas for enhancements on [CatWar](https://catwar.su) that comply with the "General Rules of the Game (GRI)", please open an issue at [our GitHub issues page](https://github.com/SaveCW/.github/issues).

 We are always on the lookout for new ideas and ways to improve the game for everyone!

+## Projects

+- [Costume-Client](https://github.com/SaveCW/Costume-Client) - is a project by #SaveCW that allows players to create and use custom costumes in the CatWar game.

+More Projects coming soon! 🚀 (Maybe)